Alive Again (Cher song): Release history

 "Alive Again" was released exclusively throughout Europe, but the song failed to pick up the attention that "The Music's No Good Without You" received.
 The single in part suffered from a lack of promotion.
 In early 2002 Cher had complications with her record company which affected the further promotion for the single, because of this the future plans to release "Song for the Lonely" and "A Different Kind of Love Song" as European singles were dropped.
 Although "The Music's No Good Without You" was previously released as a club single in the United States, "Alive Again" remains unreleased in North America.

 Chart performance

 The song entered the German singles chart where it became a top-forty hit.
-The song also entered both the Swiss and Romanian charts, but was unsuccessful charting at eighty and fifty-eight.
+The song also entered both the Swiss and Romanian charts, charting at eighty and fifty-eight.

 Music video

 In 2002, the video for "Alive Again" was shot and was later released in Europe only.
 The video features Cher in a blue room singing the song while appearing in many different colored wigs.

 The footage used for the video was originally intended to be used in an advertisement to promote Living Proof.
 Some additional scenes from the video shoot are featured on the Dan-O-Rama Screen Projection for Cher's Living Proof: The Farewell Tour intro video and also during the 'Quote Attack' segment on the Tour DVD.
 When It was decided that "Alive Again" would be released in Germany a video was made using this footage.
 This is why Cher does not lip-sync the first verse and only sings while wearing the red wig.

 Unreleased footage has Cher lip-syncing to others songs on the album - During one shot in the video Cher is seen singing in a blonde, shaggy wig.
 This is actually to another album track.